PeachCellWasTaken/Ping-Spam-Selfbot/README.md

 > **NOTE:** Selfbots are against Discord's ToS and can lead to account termination.
 > Use at your own risk and preferably on an alt account.
+> this is also meant to be paired with a raid bot, one that doesnt have to be added. (idk what to name those lol)
 ---

 ## SETUP: